lolsam/samsetup/README.md

 ### samsetup.sh

-Shell script in this repo sets up an empty server according to my preferences
+Shell script in this repo sets up an empty (linux) server according to my preferences.

 #### Packages installed:
 - unzip